 Challenges in the siRNA:

-The RNA interference by siRNA is a novel approach, researchers are not much aware of how to use it, numerous problem associated with the use of siRNA in therapeutics, some of those challenges are discussed here.
+The RNA interference by siRNA is a novel approach, researchers are not much aware of how to use it effectively.
+Numerous problems are associated with the use of siRNA in therapeutics, some of those challenges are discussed here.

-The nuclease present in the plasma and the tissue degrades the foreign siRNA oligo molecules, however, the siRNA via nanoparticles shown some promising results, as we stated in the above section.
+The nuclease present in the plasma and the tissue degrades the foreign siRNA oligo molecules, however, the siRNA via nanoparticles showed some promising results, as we stated in the above section.

 Further, the effect of the present therapy is fewer and tissue-specific thus it is restricted to the localized sites.